Reliable Sources: Newsroom shooter exploited journalism's open doors

 -- This is a small, tight-knit newsroom: Report Danielle Ohl said there are "about 20 news staffers, a few more" in advertising...

--- The surviving staffers are putting out a paper Thursday night/Friday morning.
-Here's my full story...
+-- The surviving staffers still published a paper Thursday night.
+Here's my full story about it...

 Inside the Newsroom: "Are we all going to die?"